floverfelt/floverfelt.github.io/_posts/2022-01-11-the-forest.md

 Ok, that's fine, then this must primarily be a resource collection style game where resources are difficult to come by and you have to struggle to survive.

 *Nope*.
 Resources are trivially easy to find.
 There's food and water literally everywhere, even in the caves!
 The caves are not grand expeditions that you need to prep for extensively, for 99% of them you can just run in and eat the snacks you find scattered throughout.
-On the surface there's blueberries, fungi, animals, birds that land next to you - the entire game is a damn cornucopia.
+Above ground there's blueberries, fungi, animals, birds that land next to you - the entire game is a damn cornucopia.

-As a result, there's no need to build a base because you can just wander aimlessly and happen upon some snacks.
+As a result, there's no need to build a base, or even scavenge, because you can just wander aimlessly and happen upon some snacks and soda.

 What about the cannibals?
 Is this a ["They Are Billions"](https://en.wikipedia.org/wiki/They_Are_Billions) type situation where you have to run-for-dear-life from hordes of savages?